Fra-kX0x5B/CTF-Writeups/Chemistry - HTB - Easy/Chemistry-WriteUp.md

 <br><br>

-A rapid visit to https://crackstation.net reveals us the cleartext password of rosa's user:
+A quick hop to https://crackstation.net reveals me the cleartext password of rosa's user:

 <br><br>